galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 When discussing the restoration of our screen's state, also known as UI State, our focus is primarily on Activities.
 Activities serve as our user interface from the Android OS perspective.
 The main mechanism for state management is built around them.
 Here's how it works:

 - When our process is terminated, Android creates a new [Bundle](https://developer.android.com/reference/android/os/Bundle) for each Activity.
-This Bundle is passed to the Activity, allowing us to add values to it.
+This Bundle is passed to the Activity, allowing us to add values to it
 - When Android revives our app, it provides the previously saved Bundle to each Activity.
-This allows us to retrieve the values we previously stored in the Bundle.
+This allows us to retrieve the values we previously stored in the Bundle

 ```mermaid
 flowchart